From data privacy to mobile security: How Europe’s GDPR is overhauling the web

 Time reports that personal data for up to 87 million people — mostly US residents — was improperly shared with Cambridge Analytica, a political data firm hired by Trump’s election campaign.
 This scandal has generated a widespread debate on the ethics of user data privacy while underscoring the importance of data protection and mobile security.

 Of course, this isn’t a new conversation, especially not in Europe.
-The European Union passed the General Data Protection Regulation (GDPR) two years ago, and it officially takes effect on May 25, 2018.
+The European Union passed the General Data Protection Regulation (GDPR) two years ago, and it officially took effect on May 25, 2018.

 How will these new regulations help prevent data breaches and ensure mobile security in the future?